UKCloud/documentation/articles/azure/azs-how-resize-disk-ps.md

 title: How to resize a disk using PowerShell
 description: Provides help for resizing a disk using PowerShell on UKCloud for Microsoft Azure
 services: azure-stack
-author: Bailey Lawson
+author: blawson
-reviewer: rjarvis
+reviewer: wturner
-lastreviewed: 25/11/2020
+lastreviewed: 08/12/2021

 toc_rootlink: Users
 toc_sub1: How To